gnataraj/gnataraj.github.io/_posts/2023-08-30-aws-cli-ssh-keys.md

 ---
 layout: post
-title: a post with code
+title: create a ssh key using aws-cli and store in PPK
 date: 2023-08-30 15:09:00
 description: Using aws-cli to generate ssh-key
 tags: formatting code